Create Credentials

 , indicating that the request is complete, the patient has active coverage and they are eligible for the requested service.
 The patient can proceed through the intake funnel - often the next step is to schedule their initial consultation.

-The status complete.ineligible
+complete.ineligible

 indicates that the request is complete but the patient either doesn’t have active coverage or they are not eligible for the requested service.
 Perhaps their coverage has lapsed or they are using an outdated member ID.
 In this instance it might make sense to ask the patient if they have alternative insurance information.